RubenRubens/cq-testing/readme.md

 `R1` and HW2 as `R2`.
 So we have to perform the difference of those and check that the volume is 0.
 Therefore, we have to test that `R1.cut(R2).val().Volume()` is equal to 0.

 Tests are run using a custom Docker image.
-Docker first clones the cadquery repo and then installs a developer cadquery version (`conda env create -n cq -f environment.yml`).
-This docker image is then manually upload as github Package.
+The provided dockerfile first clones the cadquery repo and then installs a developer cadquery version (`conda env create -n cq -f environment.yml`).
+This docker image is then manually upload as a github Package.